Raziz1/Audio_Amplifier/README.md

 - [ ] PCB design
 - [ ] Testing

-## History
+## History 📃
 Initially, I began by driving the speaker with my USB oscilloscope/waveform generator (Analog Discovery 2).
 The USB waveform generator has the ability to take an MP3 file as an input and output the corresponding waveform.
 It also has the ability to amplify the signal up to a peak voltage of 5V.
 However, there were a few problems with this:
-1. According to the datasheet, this waveform generator has the ability to output a maximum of 750mA.
-At a peak voltage of 5V, the power output would only be (0.75A x 5V = 3.75W peak * 0.707 = 2.65W RMS) 2.65 watts RMS, which is only about 9% of its power output capabilities
+1. According to the datasheet, this waveform generator has the ability to output a maximum current of 750mA.
+At a peak voltage of 5V, the power output would only be (0.75A x 5V = 3.75W peak * 0.707 = 2.65W RMS) 2.65 watts RMS, which is only about 9% of the speaker's power output capabilities
 2. When set to 5V peak output, the waveform generator only seemed to be able to push out 250mA.
-This means we were only achieving a power output of (0.25A * 5V = 1.25W) 1.25 watts
+This means we were only achieving a power output of (0.25A * 5V = 1.25W peak * 0.707 = 0.883W RMS) 0.883 watts RMS.
 3. Lastly, when set to 5V, the speaker seemed to suffer from a lot of distortion and resulted in very muddy tones
 4. The final motivation was to see if I could drive the speaker significantly louder.
 With a 1V waveform signal the loudest sound seemed to be around *INSERT DB MEASUREMENT*

-## Constraints
+## Constraints ⚠️
 While devising the design for this project, I established a few constraints to prevent overcomplication.
 The constraints/rules I settled on were as follows:
 * The input/audio signal would be anywhere from 100mV to 1V
 * I didn't have to make use of the full 30 watt power capabilities of the speaker